mcditoos/mcditoos.github.io/README.md

+# In order to build this personal site to showcase my work and myself I used a bootstrap template which original read me is written below

 # [Start Bootstrap - Resume](https://startbootstrap.com/template-overviews/resume/)

 [Resume](https://startbootstrap.com/template-overviews/resume/) is a resume and CV theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
 This theme features a fixed sidebar with content sections to build a simple, yet elegant resume.